 - i.
 This activity was approved in an amendment to the FY2009 MTW Annual Plan and was implemented on September 1, 2009.
 It has not been amended since the initial approval. - ii.
 This MTW activity allows for tenant selection to be made by the administrator of the assisted living facility rather than utilizing a waiting list.
 VHA's Assisted Living programs at Van Vista and Arbor Ridge regularly receive inquiries regarding the availability of a unit.
 If a unit is not immediately available the agency or person making the inquiry continues their search elsewhere as waiting on a list for a unit with assisted living services is not a desirable option.
-Once a vacancy is anticipated then the next inquiry will be

-- notified and the vacancy filled.
+Once a vacancy is anticipated then the next inquiry will be notified and the vacancy filled.
 The waiver of the waiting list requirement allows for the unique needs of the assisted living population and their need for services. - iii.
-There are no non-significant changes planned for this activity during the Plan year. - iv.
+Non-significant changes planned for this activity during the Plan year include additional assisted living units both Van Vista and Arbor Ridge and a new public housing development, Tenny Creek.
+These new assisted living units will also utilize this activity for tenant selection rather than a traditional waiting list. - iv.
 There are no planned changes or modifications to the metrics for this activity during the Plan year. - v.
 VHA does not plan to pursue any significant changes to this activity in the Plan year.